When can babies eat broccoli?

 Every baby develops on their own timeline.
 The preparation suggestions below are for informational purposes only and are not a substitute for professional, one-on-one advice from your pediatric medical or health professional, nutritionist or dietitian, or expert in pediatric feeding and eating.
 Never disregard professional medical advice or delay in seeking it because of something you have read or seen here.

 6 to 9 months old: Serve large, whole florets of steamed broccoli for your baby to munch on.
 For the youngest eaters, if you serve large broccoli florets upside down (on the head, stem up), your baby will likely pick it up by the stem and then eat the soft floret top.
 If the broccoli stem makes you nervous, cut large florets in half, through the stem, and serve that way.
+Additionally, you can serve the broccoli stem as a finger food by cutting the skin off of it and boiling or steaming until soft.

 9 to 12 months old: At this age your baby is starting to develop their pincer grasp, where the thumb and pointer finger meet.
 Try moving down in size to small, bite-sized pieces.
 If your baby is having a hard time picking small pieces up, move back up in size.
 Large pieces of food are completely fine–just make sure they are cooked well and soft.